August 11-13, 2019 | Texas State University | San Marcos, Texas

 - Diversifying with Hunting Leases, Agritourism, and Wilding: Pam Mitchell, Justin Dreibelbis, Sean Wall, & Matthew Williams

-- How to Monitor Your Pastures: Collin Mitchell & Kara Kroeger
+- How to Monitor Your Pastures: Colin Mitchell & Kara Kroeger

 Business & Marketing Track